Back to home

 Key Points

-RTVA will broadcast a new New Year's Eve comedy special titled *Campanades 2026* on 31 December starting at 22:45, led by comedians Iván Lira and Miki Legendario.
+RTVA broadcast a new New Year's Eve comedy special, *Campanades 2026*, on 31 December at 22:45, hosted by Iván Lira and Miki Legendario.

-Lira and Legendario, who previously helmed similar specials in 2012 and 2015, described those efforts as positive but noted significant changes since then.
-"Technology has evolved a lot, and so has Andorra," they said, crediting the fresh perspective of the younger La Random Collective for enriching the project.
+Lira and Legendario, who led past specials in 2012 and 2015, noted major shifts since then.
+"Technology has changed a lot, and so has Andorra in 2025," they said, praising La Random Collective's fresh input as an enriching contrast to their own approach.

-They summed it up as "a New Year's Eve that doesn't tell you what to think, but what to laugh about."
-The special reflects a saturated, screen-filled era where humour endures—for now.
+They distilled it as "a New Year's Eve that doesn't tell you what to think, but what to laugh about."

 Share the article via